neuro4ml/neuro4ml.github.io/Week_8/1-Introduction.md

 :align: center
 :width: 400px

-Image of NVIDIA DGX A100 with a power consumption of $6500 W$
+NVIDIA DGX A100 with a power consumption of 6500 W.
 ```

 The idea of neuromorphic computing is to take inspiration from the brain which we know is very power efficient.